Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-create-hello-world-web-app.md

 1. When the **Run/Debug Configurations** dialog box is displayed, you can modify any of the default settings, and then click **OK**.

    ![Edit configuration dialog box][edit-configuration-dialog]

-## Deploy your web app to web app slot
-Deployment slots are live apps with their own hostnames.
-App content and configurations elements can be swapped between two deployment slots, including the production slot.

-1. Within IntelliJ's Project Explorer view, right-click your project, choose **Azure**, and then choose **Run on Web App**.

-   ![Run on web app menu][run-on-web-app-menu]

-1. In the Run on Web App dialog box, expand the Deployment Slot and click **Deploy to Slot**

-1. You may create a new deployment slot or use existing slot

-    * Click **Create new slot** , type the slot name and choose the configuration source(You may also choose don't clone configuration from existing slot)

-    ![Create new slot][create-new-slot]

-    * Click **Use existing slot** , choose an existing slot from the drop down

-    ![Use existing slot][use-existing-slot]

-1. The toolkit will display a status message when it has successfully deployed your web app to slot, which will also display the URL of your deployed slot.

-   ![Successful deployment][deployment-slot-done]

-1. You may view your slots and manage them in **Azure Explorer**
-   ![Slot explorer][slot-explorer]

 ## Next steps